-Anti-social behaviour affects people in different ways but can impact many people within a single community.
-Some of the behaviours can include the following:
+Anti-social behaviour can cover a broad spectrum of issues and can impact many people within a single community.
+Some of the behaviours can include, but are not limited to, the following:

-- threatening behaviour
+- Threatening behaviour

-- vandalism; and
+- Intimidation and harassment

 How to report anti-social behaviour